Review: HSBC World Elite Mastercard

 HSBC Rewards portal dropdown for Travel Enhancement Credit

 The definition of ‘eligible travel purchases’ is quite lax for the annual Travel Enhancement credit.
-People on RedFlagDeals report no issue using the refundable hotel trick to book a refundable hotel on Expedia, apply the credit, and then cancel the hotel booking to liquidate the $100 into a statement credit.
+People on RedFlagDeals report no issue using the refundable hotel trick to book a refundable hotel on Expedia, apply the credit towards the booking, and then cancel the hotel booking to liquidate the $100 into a statement credit.

 Zero Foreign Transaction Fees